No products in the cart.

 In addition to being wonderful small world play props, this lovely set of diverse, gender-neutral peg dolls was developed with kid participation in mind – to help promote open conversations about identity, inclusion, and empathy.

 I tested a few different methods of mixing and applying skin tones (acrylic paint, staining, liquid watercolors, etc.) but really wanted to find a low-mess process that kids of all ages could easily experiment with.
 I was ecstatic to find that simple watercolor cakes with a brush worked better than any other supply I tried!
-They’re so easy to mix, allowing for an endless range of skin colors, and produced lovely rich hues.
+They’re so easy to mix, allowing for an endless range of skin colors, and produce lovely rich hues.
 They were also the easiest to paint on, soaking in quickly and leaving even tones no matter how they were applied.

 Short on peg dolls or looking for a way to use this idea in a classroom?
 You can print out a page of our Paper People Templates onto watercolor paper for a 2D variation on this activity.
+Or use this same technique to make a set of bundled clothespin dolls for simple winter-themed learning games.

 To make your own set of diverse peg dolls you’ll need: